kayleyseow/CS-102/06. Arrays and Vectors/Chapter6Notes3.md

 	}
 	```
 ##### Vector Code to Find Values
-- This snippet of code uses a vector to find values that meet criteria
+- This snippet of code uses a vector to find values that meet criteria:
 	```
 	int cust_nums [100];
 	vector <int> invalid;